Porsche Panamera review – verdict, specs and prices

 Porsche Panamera in detail

-- > Performance and 0-60 time – The 4-litre V8 endows the Turbo with phenomenal performance; lesser versions are hardly slow too.
+- > Performance and 0-60 time – The 4-litre V8 endows Turbo models with phenomenal performance; lesser versions are hardly slow too.

 - > Ride and handling – For such a big and heavy machine, the Panamera has incredible poise and control.